Lung cancer treatment center in Savannah, Georgia

 According to the American Cancer Society, lung cancer is one of the most common cancers diagnosed worldwide.
 It is also the leading cause of cancer-related deaths for men and women in the U.S.

 At the Memorial Health Curtis and Elizabeth Anderson Cancer Center (ACI) in Savannah, we offer dedicated care for patients with a lung cancer diagnosis.
-Our cancer specialists are committed to combatting lung cancer through early detection and comprehensive treatment options.
+Our cancer specialists are committed to combating lung cancer through early detection and comprehensive treatment options.

 To learn more about lung cancer screening and treatment at our hospital, please call (912) 350-LUNG (5864).